CNC

 four boxes

 .
 These are 'alternative' windows.
 You can open the configuration program in one, edit text in another and run linuxcnc in yet another.
 However beware.
 Letting the configuration program change a file you have open will not change that file in that editor and just going 'save' will probably all end in tears.
-(Also as the mouse wheel steps through these windows so if your display suddenly vanishes you probably just touched the wheel)

-If the text on the terminal window is stupidly small due to using a high resolution screen, small size monitor or low resolution eyes:
+If the text on the terminal window is stupidly small due to using a fancy high resolution screen, small size monitor or low resolution eyes:

 select Edit | Preferences | Appearance | Font